 Multichannel sales and synchronization

-International and localization through Markets
+International and localization via Markets

 For businesses that want maximum control, Shopify allows:

-Shopify as a foundation for SEO and GEO (Generative Engine Optimization)
+Shopify as a foundation for SEO and GEO (generative engine optimization)

-What to consider
+What to plan for

 Shopify is a paid platform, and the total cost depends on the plan + apps (many of them free or with low fees) + theme/development + transaction terms.

-Practical conclusion
+Practical takeaway